Newly Released Books

 - unnamed user

-User Friendly: How the Hidden Rules of Design Are Changing the Way We Live, Work, and Play (paid link) by Cliff Kuang
+User Friendly: How the Hidden Rules of Design Are Changing the Way We Live, Work, and Play by Cliff Kuang

 "It's a history of UX and how it's impacting society.
 I haven't read it but have a copy and can't wait to dive in.
 As someone with a history degree, I've seen a need for a more historical and anthro view of the impacts of good design."